simonesilvestroni/m2m-website/_pages/about.md

 layout: page
 title: 'About'
 date: '2022-01-14'
-last_modified_at: '2023-06-10 13:07:08'
+last_modified_at: '2023-07-05 16:45:19'
-description: 'I’m Simone (he/him), a straight to the point hyper-focused person with major interests, such as sound design, web development, storytelling.'
+description: 'I’m Simone (he/him), a straight to the point person with a major interest in sound design, music, and programming.'
 permalink: '/about/'
 featimage: true
 featimage-name: simone-silvestroni-warwick.png